Heinkel He 112 operational service: Romania

 In April 1939 the FARR was offered the Bf 109 as soon as production was meeting German demands, in the meantime they could take over twenty four 112Bs that were already built.
 The FARR jumped at the chance and then increased the order to thirty planes.

 Late in April a group of Romanian pilots arrived at Heinkel for conversion training, which went slowly because of the advanced nature of the 112 in comparison to the PZL.
 When the training was complete, the pilots returned home in the cockpits of their new aircraft.
 The planes, all of them B-1s or B-2s, were "delivered" in this manner starting in July and ending in October.
 During that time two of the planes were lost, one in a fatal accident during training in Germany on 7 September, and another suffered minor damage on landing while being delivered and was later repaired at SET in Romania.

 When the first planes started arriving they were tested competitively against the locally designed IAR.80 prototype.
 This interesting and little known plane proved to be superior to the 112B in almost every way.
 At the same time the test flights demonstrated a number of disadvantages of the 112 in general, notably the underpowered engine and poor speed.
 The result of the fly-off was that the IAR.80 was ordered into immediate production, and orders for any additional He 112s were cancelled.

 By 15 September enough of the planes had arrived and the Escadrila 10 and 11 were re-equipped with the 112.
 The two squadrons were formed into the Grupul 5 vânãtoare (5th Fighter Group), responsible for the defense of Bucharest.
 In October they were renamed as the 51st and 52nd squadrons, still forming the 5th.
 The pilots had not been a part of the group that had been trained at Heinkel, so they started working their way toward the 112 using Nardi F.N.305 monoplane trainers.
 Training lasted until the spring of 1940, when a single additional 112B-2 was delivered as a replacement for the one that crashed in Germany the previous September.

 During the troubles with Hungary the 51st was deployed to Transylvania.
 Hungarian Ju-86s and He-70s started making reconnaissance flights over Romanian territory.
 Repeated attempts to intercept them failed because of the 112's low speed.
-On 27 August Locotenent Nicolae Polizu was over Hungarian territory when he encountered a Caproni Ca.135bis biplane bomber flying on a training mission.
+On 27 August Locotenent Nicolae Polizu was over Hungarian territory when he encountered a Caproni Ca.135bis bomber flying on a training mission.
 Several of his 20 mm rounds hit the bomber, which was forced down safely at the Hungarian Debrecen airbase – home of the Hungarian 112s.
 Polizu became the first Romanian to shoot down a plane in aerial combat.